connervieira/Predator/CONFIGURATION.md

         - For example, in dash-cam video, there will rarely be a license plate in the top half of the frame when the camera is mounted facing straight forward.
 - `fswebcam_device`
     - This setting simply determines the video device that Predator will use FSWebcam to access.
-    - This should almost always be set to `"/dev/video0"`, but there may be some situations it which it would make sense to change this, like in the case that you have two cameras.
+    - This should almost always be set to `"/dev/video0"`, but there may be some situations it which it would make sense to change this, such as when you want to run multiple cameras.
 - `fswebcam_flags`
     - This setting specifies any additional arguments that you want to add to the FSWebcam command in real-time mode.
     - This setting can be used to fine tune the way FSWebcam handles your camera.
     - Example:
-        - `--set brightness=100% -F 15 -S 5`
+        - `"--set brightness=100% -F 15 -S 5"`
     - For more information on what this setting can be used for, see the FSWebcam documentation by running `man fswebcam`.
 - `audio_alerts`
     - This setting determines whether or not Predator will make use of audible alerts.
     - With this is set to `true`, Predator will play subtle alert noises when a plate is detected, and much more prominent noises when a plate in an alert database is detected.
 - `webhook`
-    - This setting is used to define a webhook that Predator will send a request to when it detects a license plate in real-time mode.
+    - This setting is a string used to define a webhook that Predator will send a request to when it detects a license plate in real-time mode.
     - This setting should either be left blank, or be set to a URL.
     - Flags can be used to supply information to the webhook.
         - Predator will replace `[L]` with the detected license plate.